Using Room Dividers to Carve Out Your Personal Sanctuary

 The Plant Stand Divider

 This one’s a bit more creative but works a treat.
-Line up several tall plant stands (you can get basic ones for under £10 each) and load them up with plants.
+Line up several Tall plant stands (you can get basic ones for under£20) and load them up with plants.
 The combination creates a natural divider that feels organic and brings so much life to your space.

 According to research from Nassa certain houseplants can actually improve indoor air quality so you’re not just creating a sanctuary you’re making it healthier too!